Open-Speech-EkStep/open-speech-ekstep.github.io/docs/intelligent_data_pipelines.md

 #### * Gender identification
 This module is for identity the gender of speaker in a utterance.

+### Data Marker (with config):
+This module is for filtering out data for STT after analyzing that data we have different kind of filter eg: SNR,Duration,speaker...

 #### * Audio transcription (STT)
 This module is for run Speech To Text (STT) in given source. we can use google,azure and we can also add more API for running STT.